OSOceanAcoustics/echopop/docs/input-files.md

 ### Haul vs transect

 File containing the mapping between hauls and transects.
 This is a new file that replaces the sole information that was being used from the gear file.
+Note that rows with empty `transect_num` must be omitted.

 **Current sample file (US data)** relative to base directory: `US/haul_to_transect_mapping_2019.xls`, single sheet Column name | Data type | Units | Empty value | Description